libplctag/libplctag/docs/enip-linear-vector-first-implementation-plan.md

 - Validation action: Revisit only if profiling shows clear bottleneck.

 22. What should be done when wrapper returns WAKE during a long send?
-- Answer: Continue respecting deadline and retry send unless terminate/abort conditions force exit.
+- Answer: Return WAKE with restart state so the same connection lifecycle can resume the send.
+Restart state does not survive reconnect or socket error.
 - Confidence: Medium.
 - Validation action: Add partial-send + wake race tests.

 23. Are platform wrappers identical between posix and windows?
 - Answer: Interface identical, internals differ.
-ENIP wrapper layer normalizes outcome semantics.
+Reuse existing platform-to-library status mapping behavior and keep ENIP wrapper outcomes library-consistent.
 - Confidence: High.
 - Validation action: Run same wrapper test matrix on both platforms in CI.